Eisi05/NpcApi-Paper/README.md

 ```

 #### Plugin Configuration
-Add NpcPlugin as a dependency in your `plugin.yml`:
+Add NpcPlugin-Paper as a dependency in your `plugin.yml`:
 ```yaml
 # Required dependency (hard dependency)
 dependencies: